Hi, fellow marketing manager.

 Here are just a few ways a specialized B2B SaaS digital marketing agency can help you out:

 The success of B2B SaaS marketing depends on how deeply the company understands its customers.
-Who they are, what challenges they face, whether they like pineapple on pizza.
+Who they are, what challenges they face, and whether they like pineapple on pizza.

 Making big decisions around how to allocate your marketing spend between inbound and outbound strategies is a lot of pressure for a marketing manager, especially if you’re new to some concepts.